Palash90/site-assets/target/blogs/building-a-word-quiz/part-1.md

 I ignored the first problem but could not escape the next one.
 The Speech Recognition api can't deal with single syllable voices.
 So, `a`, `b`, `क`, `ম`, `ಅ` are pretty difficult to manage.
 I read on internet about handling these stuffs with some tips and tricks.

-I tried a few but none of these actually worked for me reliably.
+I tried a few, but none worked reliably.
 So, I completely resorted to another solution.
 Instead of trying to recognize a letter, what if I try to recognize words.

 And so I did.